tfc/pprintpp/README.md

 ```

 Dumping the read-only data section of the binary shows the `printf` format string.
-It looks as if the programmer had directly written the printf line as if he/she would never have used `pprintpp`:
+It looks as if the programmer had directly written the printf line without ever having used `pprintpp`:
 ```
 bash $ objdump -s -j .rodata example
 ...